Get 5% of discount using the code

 If you want to avoid the cons of both providers, then go with an option like Holafly.

-With multi-language customer support, fast internet speeds, an easy-to-use app, and flexible, affordable deals for unlimited data, Holafly is your trusty esIM travel companion that covers all the bases.
+With multi-language customer support, fast internet speeds, an easy-to-use app, and flexible, affordable deals for unlimited data, Holafly is your trusty eSIM travel companion that covers all the bases.

 Have your sights set on Airalo?
 With unlimited data packages, Holafly can be the better choice!
 Here’s Holafly vs. Airalo.